 The Role of Storage Conditions

 How you store coconut water makes all the difference.
-Here’s what accelerates spoilage:
+Here’s what accelerates spoilage, potentially leading to expired coconut water:

 - Improper Sealing: An opened bottle exposed to air lets contaminants in.